Kristina01111000/Drws_site/README.md

 You wanted the SRS first 3 available to anybody, lessons and quiz You wanted the SRS 4 + available to only people who are signed in

+2/19
+For next week:
+Work on seo for SYR NAT
+Also for syr nat, i think the ¡ should be removed from the sidebar, i like it, but is stands out in a bad way YES, also make it smaller
+Back pain, sinus trouble, neck pain headaches, migraines, spine issues Schedule week 7 email
+Make week 8 email
+Find a different picture of him for https://growingholistically.com/links-to-dr-ws-videos/
+Homepage: remove the four element magazine, put in the podcast one at the bottom
+Change the order to what makes sense
+Look into making a second widget for cell phone view so the logo isn’t giant Look into making the logo bigger for just cell phone view, if i can’t make the logo bigger for everyone